arcalumis/warp-in-the-box/README.md

 #### 6. Part One is Finished!
 Exit the terminal and log in as the user you've created. ####
 - Now you have a user with ssh access setup, and a config file waiting for you in your new user's home directory when you log in.
-- The config file merely contains the web address you entered towards the end
+- The config file merely contains the web address you entered towards the end of the previous step.
-- You can use this script to quickly create a new user anytime if that's all you're after.
+- You can use this initial setup script to quickly create a new sudo user anytime if that's all you're after.

-#### 7. Now we'll create the setup file for Part Two. ####
+#### 7. Now we'll create the setup file for Part Two.
+This script will: ####

-- This script will:
-- Enable ufw and limit connections to Http, Https and SSH ports
+- Enable ufw and limit connections to http, https and ssh ports
   - Defaults to 80, 443 and 22 respectively
 - Generate a unique secure key ( Diffie-Hellman 2048-bit key ) for your setup.
   - This is being modified and will be changed in a future release.
-- Install all the necessary prerequisites for the following.
 - Install bmon slurm tcptrack (server monitoring tools)
 - Install build-essential and tcl
 - Install NGINX and register your domain with Certbot using the email address you provide
-  - Redirect all traffic to HTTPS
+  - Redirecting all http traffic to https
-- Run the reverse-proxy listening to port 5000
+  - Listening for localhost:5000
 - Install NodeJS @ 14.x
   - Running the webserver on port 5000
-  - configurable in the .env file created in your express-babel directory
+    - This is configurable in the .env file created in your express-babel directory
-  - note changing this will requre modiifying /etc/nginx/sites-enabled/default
+      - Note: modifying this will requre also modifying /etc/nginx/sites-enabled/default
 - Install MongoDB @ 4.4
-- Install PM2 for persisting your webserver process if and when you're ready.
+- Install PM2 for persisting your webserver process if and when you're ready
-  - Install PM2 Logrotate so you don't get an out-of-memory error in a few weeks.
+  - Install PM2 Logrotate to prevent an out-of-memory error
-- Install BabelCli and Nodemon packages globally (cross-env is also installed but not currently used).
+- Install BabelCli and Nodemon packages globally (cross-env is also installed but not currently used)

 ```touch setup.sh && chmod +x setup.sh && nano setup.sh```